LaxarJS/shop-demo/docs/tutorials/07_article_search_box_widget.md

 }
 ```

-In the _article-search-box-widget_, this allows you to reflect the `searchTerm` in the URL and to treat external changes (URL was modified by user or by another widget) just like changes to the input text.
+In the _article-search-box-widget_, this allows you to reflect the `searchTerm` in the URL and to treat external changes (when the URL was modified by user or by another widget) just like changes to the input text.
-All you need to do is adjust the controller to subscribe to `didNavigate` events in order to read the search term, and to generate `navigateRequest` events when the user has modified the input field:
+All you need to do is modify the controller to subscribe to `didNavigate` events in order to read the search term, and to generate `navigateRequest` events when the user has modified the input field:

 ```vue
 <template>